samus-io/tablab-steps/steps/SRs048u9bX4uCLe85EjLKUEvjlHnqHUPRfF/en/README.md

   });
   ```

+## JavaScript-based CSRF exploitation faces additional challenges from preflight requests

+* A **preflight request** is sent in the context of `Cross-Origin Resource Sharing (CORS)` when a **cross-origin request** meets certain conditions that require the browser to first verify whether the server allows the request before actually sending the main request.
+Specifically, a preflight request is triggered when any of the following conditions apply:

+  * The request **uses HTTP methods other than** `GET`, `HEAD`, or `POST`.
+  * The request **includes custom headers** or headers that are not considered "simple" (e.g., `X-Requested-With`, `Authorization`).
+  * The request **sends a `Content-Type` header** with values other than `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`.

+  > :older_man: A preflight request is an HTTP OPTIONS request that a browser automatically sends before making a cross-origin request that does not qualify as a simple request.
+It is part of the CORS mechanism and is used to determine whether the actual request is allowed by the target server.

+* Preflight requests are only triggered for cross-origin `XMLHttpRequest` or `fetch()` requests, not for traditional CSRF payloads that use HTML forms.

+### How preflight requests effect on CSRF exploitation

+* If the server **does not include** `Access-Control-Allow-Origin` for the attacker's domain in the preflight response, the browser **blocks the actual request**.
+This prevents the malicious site from sending unauthorized cross-origin requests on behalf of the victim.
+* Some CSRF exploits may attempt to use `PUT`, `PATCH`, or `DELETE` requests to modify sensitive user data.
+Since these methods **trigger a preflight request**, the attacker cannot bypass **CORS restrictions** unless the server explicitly allows the request.
+* If the request requires authentication (such as session cookies or an `Authorization` header), the browser **does not include credentials by default in a preflight request**.
+The preflight response must explicitly include `Access-Control-Allow-Credentials: true`, which **secure applications should not allow for untrusted origins**.

 ## Exercise to practice :writing_hand:

 * The application shown in the first tab is vulnerable to CSRF attacks, as there is no protection that prevents a malicious site forcing a logged-in user to send a request to change their email to any arbitrary address.
   * Logging into the application is available with `johndoe`'s credentials (i.e., username `johndoe` and password `EPx@z<t#934y`).
 * The second tab contains a malicious website where the rendered HTML can be modified by opening the code editor through the `Open Code Editor` button and editing the `attacker-website.html` file located at `client/build/attacker-website.html`.
+  * Note that no rebuild is necessary after editing the `attacker-website.html` file.
+However, if the rebuild button is pressed unintentionally in the code editor, once the rebuilding process is complete make sure to log in to the main application again, and re-exploit the CSRF vulnerability before clicking the `Verify Completion` button to confirm the exercise completion.
 * This exercise aims to simulate the potential actions that may be carried out by a malicious user through the creation of a JavaScript payload that forces the logged-in user's email to be updated to an arbitrary address.
 The process requires following these steps to be completed successfully:
   1. The source code of the `attacker-website.html` file must be edited to include a `<script>` HTML tag containing a JavaScript payload that sends an HTTP request designed to change the user's email address, while keeping in mind that:
       * The request must be directed to the `/change-email` endpoint, specifically `https://<instance_id>.ontablab.io/change-email`, where `<instance_id>` represents your deployed instance ID.